Programmatic Advertising Types: RTB, DSP, SSP & DMP

 SSPs connect publishers with a variety of demand sources, including ad exchanges, DSPs, and direct advertisers.
 They allow publishers to sell their ad inventory to the highest bidder, through RTB or other methods.

 Data management platforms (DMPs) are platforms that allow advertisers and publishers to manage and analyze data about their audiences.
 Data management platform provides tools for segmenting and targeting audiences, as well as for tracking the performance of ad campaigns.

 DMPs can be used by both advertisers and publishers to better understand their audiences and make more informed decisions about their ad campaigns.
 Advertisers can use DMPs to target specific audience segments, while publishers can use them to optimize their ad inventory and pricing.

-The programmatic advertising ecosystem is a part of the AdTech ecosystem, which is made up of the technological platforms that underpin contemporary digital advertising.
+Header bidding is becoming increasingly common in programmatic advertising due to its ability to increase revenue for publishers, provide better access to inventory for advertisers, and create a more transparent and equitable digital advertising environment.
+Programmatic Advertising is a part of the AdTech ecosystem, which is made up of the technological platforms that underpin contemporary digital advertising.
 The ecosystem also includes a number of programmatic media buying options, multiple ad formats, and other sorts of advertising transaction types.